rlucioni/recipes/recipes/food/bouillabaisse.md

 3. Simmer for 20 minutes, skimming any foam that rises to the top.
 Strain and reserve.
 4. Heat 3 tablespoons olive oil in a pot on medium-high heat.
 Add onion, leek, and fennel and cook until translucent.
 Add garlic and cook an additional minute.
 5. Add tomatoes and cook 5 minutes.
 Add wine, bay leaves, saffron, orange peel, reserved fish stock, olive oil, and cayenne pepper.
 Bring to a healthy simmer for 20 minutes.
 6. Fish out and discard bay leaves and orange peels.
-Blend smooth with an immersian blender and pass through a fine-meshed strainer.
+Blend smooth with an immersion blender and pass through a fine-meshed strainer.
 7. Bring broth back to a boil and add potatoes.
 Simmer for 10-15 minutes or until potatoes are tender.
 Remove potatoes with a spider to serving bowls.
 8. Add mussels and cook until they all open (discarding any that don't open for a while).
 Remove to serving bowls.
 9. Add shrimp and fish pieces and poach until barely cooked through.
 Remove to serving bowls.